rabebsdiri45/Beev_UseCase/README.md

 )
 GROUP BY eng."Engine_Type";
 ## Bonus Task Queries
-## i calculated the total sales volumes of electric and thermal engine cars for each year,based on records in the "Consumer" table.Then i grouped the sales by year and engine type
+I calculated the total sales volumes of electric and thermal engine cars for each year,based on records in the "Consumer" table.Then i grouped the sales by year and engine type

 ```sql
 SELECT cons."Year", eng."Engine_Type", SUM(cons."Sales_Volume") AS total_sales_volume